Tornadoes rip through several states

 Across the South and Midwest, survivors emerged Saturday to find blue sky and splinters where homes once stood, cars flung into buildings, and communications crippled after dozens of tornadoes chainsawed through a region of millions, leveling small towns along the way.

-After a large number of people died after five states that were struck by a series of unseasonal tornadoes on Friday, President Joe Biden approved the emergency declaration requested by governors in the impacted states.
+After a large number of people died after five states that were struck by tornadoes on Friday, President Joe Biden approved the emergency declaration requested by governors in the impacted states.

 Biden spoke with Arkansas Governor Asa Hutchinson, Illinois Governor J.B.
 Pritzker, Kentucky Governor Andy Beshear, Missouri Governor Mike Parson, and Tennessee Governor Bill Lee to express his condolences for the lives lost and the damage impacting their states as a result of the tornadoes and extreme weather overnight.